Make Your Next Trip Extraordinary

 Don’t book a taxi from the service desks inside the arrivals area at the airport; the drivers usually try to charge two or three times the actual cost of a run from the airport to downtown.
 Instead, take a yellow taxi from the taxi queue outside the terminal.

-Rio has a network of free bikes; to use them you need to download the Bike Rio app.
+Rio has a network of free bikes; download the Bike Rio app to use them.

 Tipping Tip

-In restaurants, it’s common to tip 10 to 15 percent depending on how happy you are with the service.
-Keep in mind, though, that most restaurants add a service charge, in which case you do not need to tip extra.
+In restaurants, it’s common to tip 10 to 15% depending on how happy you are with the service.
+Most restaurants add a service charge, though, in which case you do not need to tip extra.
 Brazilians do not tip taxi drivers, but you can round up to the nearest real.

 Airport Intel